Matttx/Matttx/README.md

 I also use Firebase, Redux or Easy-peasy with these Frameworks / Languages.

+You can see one of my projects in Flutter [here](https://github.com/Matttx/Epicture).

-You can see me on [Linkedin](https://www.linkedin.com/in/mattéo-fauchon/)
+You can see me on [Linkedin](https://www.linkedin.com/in/mattéo-fauchon/).

 <!--
 **matteofauchon/matteofauchon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.